Mental Health Facilities Deschutes County, OR

 Saint Charles Health System Sage View

 Saint Charles Health System Sage View is a mental health clinic in Deschutes County, Oregon, located at 1885 Ne Purcell Boulevard, 97701 zip code.
 Saint Charles Health System Sage View offers hospital inpatient treatment.
-Saint Charles Health System Sage View provides cognitive behavioral therapy, psychotropic medication and behavior modification to adults, young adults and seniors 65 or older.
-Saint Charles Health System Sage View also supports people with serious mental illness, people with trauma and people requiring dual diagnosis treatment.
-Some other services provided by Saint Charles Health System Sage View include family psychoeducation, suicide prevention services and diet and exercise counseling.
+Saint Charles Health System Sage View provides psychotropic medication, behavior modification and activity therapy to seniors 65 or older, adults and young adults.
+Saint Charles Health System Sage View also supports people with trauma, transitional age young adults and people requiring dual diagnosis treatment.
+Some other services provided by Saint Charles Health System Sage View include suicide prevention services, case management and housing services.

 Learn More